petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/page-versioning.md

 Staging provides two types of variations:

-* **Site Pages Variation**: This type groups changes for multiple site pages into a single variation.
+* **Site Pages Variation**: Group changes for multiple site pages into a single variation.

-* **Page Variations**: This type is for creating variations of an individual page.
+* **Page Variations**: Create variations of an individual page.
 They are created within site pages variations.

    ```{note}
    When you import a widget page to a site with page variations enabled, the page is imported as a new variation of the site page's main variation.